Images shot with the vintage Super-Takumar 55mm f1.8

 Khao San Road photography

-That is, the same same bu different vests, the daytime drunks, the stupid trousers, the street food, and the Chang t-shirts.
+When I say the real essence of Khao San Road, I mean the same same but different vests, the daytime drunks, the stupid trousers, the street food, and the Chang t-shirts.

 The whole Khao San Road market; be that clothes, souvenirs, or meat.

 The pictures you see here are the result of that day.

 Perhaps you’ll notice that there aren’t actually that many photos, and that a few of them look quite similar.